-EMS Feature Summary of Feature Condition

-Elvis reature Summary of Feature Condition

-Estuary Currently unassessed

-Intertidal mudflat and sandflat Currently unassessed

-Atlantic salt meadow / saltmarsh Currently unassessed

-Subtidal sandbanks Currently unassessed

-Reefs Currently unassessed

-Migratory fish species and assemblage Currently unassessed

-Migratory waterfowl species and assemblage Currently unassessed
+EMS Feature Summary of Feature Condition Estuary Currently unassessed Intertidal mudflat and sandflat Currently unassessed Atlantic salt meadow / saltmarsh Currently unassessed Subtidal sandbanks Currently unassessed Reefs Currently unassessed Migratory fish species and assemblage Currently unassessed Migratory waterfowl species and assemblage Currently unassessed

-Although there is no current formal assessment available for the EMS features (Table 2.2.2), there is work ongoing within the estuary to inform feature condition assessments in the future.
-Such work includes the high tide roost studies being carried out by NE (new evidence reports available online), updating of NRW high tide roost information (available soon), saltmarsh monitoring and Sabellaria reef monitoring.
-A report on indicative site level feature condition assessment for the Severn Estuary SAC4 was published by NRW in January 2018 as requested by Welsh Government.
+Although there is no current formal joint assessment available for the EMS features (Table 2.2.2), there is work ongoing within the estuary to inform feature condition assessments in the future.
+Such work includes the high tide roost studies being carried out by NE (new evidence reports available online), updating of NRW high tide roost information (available online), saltmarsh monitoring and Sabellaria reef monitoring.
+A report on indicative site level feature condition assessment for the Severn Estuary SAC3 was published by NRW in January 2018 as requested by Welsh Government.
 This indicative condition assessment is based on information collated and interpreted by NRW and therefore represents NRW's opinion only.
-Discussion between NRW and NE is underway to inform a formal condition assessment for the SAC in the future.
+Discussion between NRW and NE is planned to inform a formal condition assessment for the SAC in the future.